-Micah Wissinger joined Levy Ratner in 2007.
+Micah joined Levy Ratner in 2007.
 With extensive experience in union recognition matters and negotiating organizing agreements with national employers, he works in all aspects of the firm’s labor practice.
 He represents unions and individual employees in arbitration, litigation and in proceedings before the NLRB, EEOC and other administrative agencies and has negotiated collective bargaining agreements covering thousands of workers.
-Micah is often consulted by union clients for his expertise in organizing strategy and to review publications and press pieces.
+Micah is often consulted for his expertise in organizing strategy, public communications and e-discovery.
 He has litigated and settled wage and hour disputes, represented individuals in employment discrimination matters and routinely provides counsel to transgender and gender non-conforming individuals.

 Micah was named to the New York Super Lawyers Rising Star list for 2014, 2015 and 2016.

 Oklahoma City University, BA in History and Political Science, 1999, summa cum laude